dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 # DESCRIPTION

-**notcurses-demo** demonstrates the capabilities of the notcurses library.
+**notcurses-demo** demonstrates the capabilities of the Notcurses library.
 It can be run in any terminal emulator or console with a correct terminfo(5) database, but is at is best in a 24bpp TrueColor RGB environment.
-If **notcurses-demo** seems to generate garbage, something is likely configured in a way that is going to prevent notcurses from working in other applications.
+If **notcurses-demo** seems to generate garbage, something is likely configured in a way that is going to prevent Notcurses from working in other applications.

 The demonstrations include (see NOTES below):